RoshniN0831/RateHub-Coding-Challenge/README.md

 # RateHub — Store Rating Platform

-RateHub is a full-stack web application developed for the **Roxiler Campus Process-Coding Challenge**.
+RateHub is a full-stack web application.
 It allows users to discover stores, submit ratings, and manage their accounts, with dedicated functionality for store owners and administrators.

 ## Features